jlord/essential-electron/index.md

 ![main process diagram](imgs/main.png)

 ### Definitions:
-- **Calls the native elements** Opening dialogs and other native operating system interactions is resource intensive so it's done in the main process, leaving the renderer process uninterrupted.
+- **Calls the native elements** Opening dialogs and other native operating system interactions are resource intensive so it's done in the main process, leaving the renderer process uninterrupted.

 ### Next: [Renderer Process](#renderer-process)